rohithgoud30/nextjs-hosting-personal-ubuntu-machine/README.md

 # Step 8: Access Your Next.js App Through Loophole

 Try accessing your Next.js app through the Loophole URL (`https://randomstring.loophole.site`).
 This should bypass the router login issue and allow external access.

+You can feel free to test this workflow with other frameworks by following similar steps.
+Contributions and feedback are welcome!
+Please open issues or pull requests on GitHub to suggest improvements or point out any mistakes.